August 2021 Novel Ideas: 32 Quick Lit Reviews

 I loved this romance that seems loosely based on the the tv series the Bachelor.
 Dev is a producer on the long-running television show Ever After where he crafts love stories to get people to fall in love.

 This newest book by Alice Feeney is another great read.
 Her books always have me turning the pages.
-The book starts with Adam and Amelia Wright headed to a weekend away in a remote Scottish getaway to save their marriage.
+This hotel novel starts with Adam and Amelia Wright headed to a weekend away in a remote Scottish getaway to save their marriage.

 Told from the point of view of both Adam and Amelia, it is clear that one weekend away may not be enough.
 Each year of their marriage, Adam and his wife exchange traditional wedding gifts and she writes him a letter that she will not let him read.